Really glad to have you along for the ride as well.

 I mean, this is nothing but divisiveness.

-And I said, Well, what do you mean assigned to be?
+And I said, well, what do you mean assigned to be?

 You come out either as a boy or a girl.

-This is how crazy it's gotten as I cross the country and I see people are so uninformed and uneducated about what's really going on because they're hearing this propaganda from you know mainstream media and everywhere else.
+This is how crazy it's gotten as I cross the country and I see people are so uninformed and uneducated about what's really going on because they're hearing this propaganda from mainstream media and everywhere else.

-They're trying to put food on their table, they're trying to earn a living, they're trying to take care of their families.
+They're trying to take care of their families.

 You know, they're just so uninformed.

-And that's why it's so important for yourself, myself, to have a voice to rally people, to get the truth out there, because fortunately, over social media, we have big audiences, and we're able to go out and let people understand in a nice way.
+Because fortunately, over social media, we have big audiences and we're able to go out and let people understand in a nice way.

 You know, I don't want to start a revolution.